madskjeldgaard/quark_update/README.md

 Open a terminal in the root of your quark's folder.

-If you don't have a cliff config, run `git  cliff --init` to generate the .toml format config file it uses.
+If you don't have a cliff config, the script will run `git  cliff --init` to generate the .toml format config file it uses.
 This is specific to your quark.

 Then, from the root of your quark's folder, run `quark_update 0.5` to update your quark to version 0.5.